<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=230754&amp;fmt=gif">

 INDY500DFIN

-Proper antenna set up can result in free benefits, so don’t ignore it!
+Make sure you take the time to set your antennas up correctly; it is crucial to improving your system.
 Omni antennas, such as the whips that are provided with a new wireless microphone, pick up in a 360° horizontal circle, so they cannot be aimed.
-They provide low gain and no rejection of local interference.
-Directional antennas (paddles and helicals) provide additional range and can typically reject 50% or more of local interference when correctly aimed. learn all about antenna placement
+They offer low gain and no rejection of local interference.
+Directional antennas, with paddles and helicals, provide additional range and, when aimed correctly, can reject 50 percent or more of local interference. learn all about antenna placement

 Use Antenna Distribution